-Why are High-Intensity Workouts so Effective?
+Why Are High-Intensity Workouts So Effective?

 Dr. Kenneth Cooper was deemed the father of the term “aerobic” in 1960 when he studied the benefits of lung training to uptake more oxygen in activities like jogging, swimming, and cycling.
 With lung training, he noticed improvements in cell regeneration, mental health, and heart pumping efficiency, which reduced his test participants’ resting heart rates.
 At the time, Cooper likely didn’t realize he would start a cardio craze that would last for 50+ years.